← Back to Automation Failure Modes

 Fixing Broken Workflows: Moving Beyond Reactive Patching

 In the growth phase of a digital business, automation is often deployed as a series of "emergency patches."
-A new tool is added, a Zap is created to link it, and the system works—until it doesn't.
+A new tool is added, a connection is created to link it, and the system works—until it doesn't.
 When these workflows break, most teams respond with Reactive Patching: fixing the specific error without addressing the underlying structural cause.

 Use this diagnostic to identify if your current workflows are built for resilience or for perpetual fires.